open-telemetry/opentelemetry-go-contrib/instrgen/docs/how-it-works.md

 1. Search for the entry point: a function definition with `AutotelEntryPoint()`.
 2. Build the call graph.
 Traverse all calls from the entry point through all function definitions.
 3. Inject OpenTelemetry instrumentation into functions bodies.
 4. Context propagation.
-Adding additional context parameter to all function declarations and function call expressions that are visible
+Adding an additional context parameter to all function declarations and function call expressions that are visible
    (it will not add context argument to call expression without having visible function declaration).
 ![image info](./flow.png)